Koen-vdl/Conda-and-Bioconda-tutorial/1st_Tutorial.md

 ```
 cd /srv/username
-mkdir illumina_reads
+mkdir tutorial
 ```
 You can check if you have created this folder in your directory by using Filezilla program and go to /srv/username or you can check them on your terminal by typing a command below.
-You should see 'illumina_reads' folder in your directory now and go into this illumina_reads folder.
+You should see 'tutorial' folder in your directory now and go into this tutorial folder.

 ```
 ls /srv/username
-cd illumina_reads
+cd tutorial
 ```
 Next step, we'll download Illumina reads.
 Remember what command we used to download something from the previous tutorial?